 It’s easy to join most affiliate networks, it’s usually free to do so, and it’s a good way to start making a little money even if your site is pretty new and not yet generating traffic.

-But most of the other methods of monetizing a website are not a fit for everyone.
+But most of the other methods aren’t a fit for everyone.

 These are some things to consider when choosing monetization methods:

 - How much time you have to create products or content

 - Your expertise level in your site’s subject